mritunjaysharma394/vowpal-wiki/Warm-Starting-Contextual-Bandits.md

 # Label corruption on the warm-starting examples

 Sometimes, we would like to simulate the setting where the label distribution of the warm-start examples does not perfectly match those of the examples in the interaction stage.
-VW supports this by allowing to specify one of three modes of corruption, and the corruption probability (specified in --corrupt_type_warm_start and --corrupt_prob_warm_start).
+VW supports this by allowing to specify one of three modes of corruption, and the corruption probability (specified in `--corrupt_type_warm_start` and`--corrupt_prob_warm_start`).
 The three modes or corruptions are:
-1. replace a label with one chosen uniformly-at-random;
+1. Replace a label with one chosen uniformly-at-random;
-2. replace label i with its next label ((i+1) mod K, where K is the total number of classes)
+2. Replace label i with its next label ((i+1) mod K, where K is the total number of classes)
-3. replace a label with a "overwriting" label l.
+3. Replace a label with a "overwriting" label l.

 For example, we can add type 2 corruption with probability 0.5 on the first 10 supervised learning examples: